-The INTEGRATION model has been extended as part of this first effort, to incorporate the fundamental functional capabilities required to develop dynamic local and network-wide communication loadings.
+The INTEGRATION model was enhanced as part of this first effort, to incorporate the fundamental functional capabilities required to develop dynamic local and network-wide communication loadings.
 These initial capabilities enable a partially coupled evaluation of ATIS/ATMS and communication systems to be conducted as the model directly outputs communication loads.
-A fully coupled evaluation, which is being implemented, will consider explicit consider communication system constraints on the ability of vehicles to successfully transmit/receive information.
+A fully coupled evaluation, which is being implemented, will explicitly consider communication system constraints on the ability of vehicles to successfully transmit/receive information.

-Table 2 provides the specific communication system characteristics that are represented within the model, along with the objective measures provided by the model representing the operating characteristics of the communication sub-system and traffic network.
-As indicated in Table 2, the user specifies the x-y coordinate of each antenna, as well as its effective coverage range and channel bandwidth.
-The INTEGRATION model subsequently outputs both communication loadings by antenna and traffic network MOPs for each vehicle and link.
+Table 1 provides the specific communication system characteristics that are represented within the model, along with the objective measures provided by the model representing the operating characteristics of the communication sub-system and traffic network.
+As indicated in Table 1, the user specifies the x-y coordinates of each antenna, as well as its effective coverage range and channel bandwidth.
+The INTEGRATION model subsequently outputs both communication loadings by antenna and traffic network MOPs for each vehicle, origin-destination pair, vehicle class, and link [11,12,13, and 14].